Who We Are

 He enjoys sports and is a fervent golfer.
 He likes to travel to new places and experience the local cuisines and culture.
 In his spare time, he likes to engage in the culinary arts to whip something new.

-She is a writer and she loves indulging in music as much as she can and during her free time, she likes to play the violin .
+When she takes time off from being professionally driven, she loves to go on long hikes and explore new places on foot.
+She absolutely enjoys cooking and loves to create her own recipes by experimenting with ingredients.
+She is a writer and she loves indulging in music as much as she can.
 She always finds a way to use her creativity by being crafty when she is up for new projects which include making new activities and materials.
 She hopes for a world where everyone is appreciated and accepted for their uniqueness and for who they are.

 ManishaManisha RoyCognitive Trainer and Behaviour Therapist, is an amiable person and is driven by her passion to understand the human mind.
 She completed her Under graduation in Psychology and Master’s degree in Counselling Psychology.
 She has worked with children in an Inclusive School where she recognized the limitless potential among children with varying abilities.
 On her journey of self-discovery, she realized that working with children brings happiness, gratification and meaning to her life.
 Her zeal to work with children with special needs stems from her firm belief that the brain can be trained for ‘anything’ and that every child has the capacity to learn and grow in their own unique way.
 She also believes that creating a safe environment for children by nurturing them with love, care and support promotes holistic development of a child.
 The purpose of her life is to heal and inspire many more lives.